Nishu1996/Airline-Passenger-Analysis-Prediction/README.md

 Results and Performance evaluation demonstrated that logistic regression outperformed other models in terms of accuracy, recall, precision, and area under the curve (AUC).
 # Setting up and Running the Project:
-Download the R code (Project_v1.R) from this repository and dataset from the Kaggle source and press Command + Return key to execute each command.
+Download the R code (Project_v1.R) from this repository and dataset from the Kaggle source.
+Open the R code file in RStudio and set the working directory in Rstudio to the location of the downloaded dataset.
+Press Command + Return key to execute each command.